What I Owe to Nature

-by Heather Cazad
+By Heather Cazad

 When I was three, I lived in the country where my mom owned 21 acres of woodsy hillside.
-I was too young to form many memories there before we moved, but of the ones that remain, all but two took place outside.
+I was too young to form many memories there before we moved, but of the ones that remain, they all took place outside.
 I had a swing set that faced the hill, and on pretty days, I would swing and focus my attention to the hill with all of its untouched trees and weeds, on the hawks that soared overhead, on the sound of nature around me.
 I felt the warm breeze as I watched butterflies and bees pass by.
 That was my happy place, outside in my little clearing.

 When I was ten, I begged my dad to take me to the park every chance we got to walk the paths, see the squirrels and traverse the creeks and streams.
 We played games and talked, but mostly, we blazed our own trails through the woods in revered silence.
 As we walked, we listened to the frogs and the echo of twigs beneath our feet.